ROLE

 accuracy

 The whole project experience, to me, was slightly different compared to the usual customer-facing app.
-With tools like this, I was able to directly observe the user behavior with much less bias.
+With project like this, I was able to directly observe the user behavior and get feedback directly with much less bias.
 I just went around the warehouse and started observing, as most of the workers didnt know who I was, there was no pressure on them to perform the task "nicely" as a usual test session would, especially when time was at stake for them.

 Interestingly, there was a first-time moment for me: at a certain point of time after the release, a very specific edge case was overlooked by the team.
 Paralel when fixes were on its way, surprisingly, the workers found a 'hacky' way to work around it.
 As the person who did the design, I was surprised about a loophole in my own work that even I was not aware of.
 Maybe the feeling was similar to that of a game designer with the gaming 'speedrun' community -- basically a community where the players compete to complete the game as fast as possible with any means necessary (without third-party software).
 This meant forcibly finding loopholes and exploits within the game design itself even after it is considered ready-to-release